 Texturize by Wire Brushing

 The boards we’re showing you today ended up being my practice boards.
-We vastly improved on the final look – which you’ll see in our next post.
+Consequently, we vastly improved on the final look – which you’ll see in our next post.
 We started with 2″ knotty pine so we could split them in half lengthwise.
-This gave us additional rough texture to start, as you can see below.
+As you can see below, this gave us additional rough texture to start.
 However, wood coming from the big box stores is still pretty green and once our boards were cut, they all cupped and warped – not the look you want for shelves.

 Lesson learned: don’t split 2″ boards – just buy 1″ material and proceed with grinding to get texture – unless your boards are seasoned.